dmedd98/Group-4-Microsoft_Movie_Analysis/README.md

 ## Data

-This analysis includes data from the-numbers.com, IMDB.com and scraped from BoxOfficeMojo.com.
+This analysis includes data from the-numbers.com, IMDB.com, and scraped from BoxOfficeMojo.com.
 BoxOfficeMojo.com lists all movie titles and their corresponding release dates as well as gross revenue.
-The-numbers.com database includes movie titles, production budget as well as domestic and worldwide gross revenue.
+The-numbers.com database includes movie titles, production budget, as well as domestic and worldwide gross revenue.
 IMDB provides an overview of information about each movie.

 ## Methods